 Losing daily contact with a beloved caregiver is deeply traumatic for everyone involved, but it can be fundamentally life-altering for children.
 One study found that loss of a father is associated with shorter telomeres (a critical part of DNA) in children and long-term health conditions like mental illness, stress, and obesity.
 Another study found that within a year of the detention or deportation of a family member, Latine adolescents were more likely to use alcohol, contemplate suicide, and have behavioral problems.
-Another study for the detention of the detention of a family member, Latine adolescents were more likely to use alcohol, contemplate suicide, and have behavioral problems.
+In the case of the detention of the contemplate suicide, and have behavioral problems.